PurpleAlien/must-power_grafana/README.md

 # Must Power to Grafana
-Read data from a MUST Power SCC (PC1800F) and Inverter (EP3000) and graph it in Grafana These scripts are intended to be used with: https://github.com/BarkinSpider/SolarShed/
+Read data from a MUST Power SCC (PC1800F) and Inverter (EP3000) and graph it in Grafana.
+These scripts are intended to be used with: https://github.com/BarkinSpider/SolarShed/